pawelgrzybek/pawelgrzybek.com/content/posts/2020-05-28-native-lazy-loading-of-images-on-hugo-based-website.md

 ```

 ![Native lazy loading](/photos/2020-05-28-1.gif)

+To avoid content reflowing `width` and `height` attribute should be added to the compiled output.
+Unfortunately, currently, Hugo doesn't expose dimension info in a hook context.
+No biggie for now, but let's keep fingers crossed that this feature will be added in the future.

 Hopefully, you found this little tip helpful.
 Please don't be too concerned about the [browser support for lazy loading via attribute](https://caniuse.com/#feat=loading-lazy-attr).
 This feature comes for free!
 If a browser doesn't support it, it is simply ignored and everything is working as it did ever before.
 Progressive enhancement for the win!